Together for Los Angeles (TFLA) Collaborative for Small Business Recovery

 Resources for Small Businesses

-Click HERE to learn about our Together for LA Video Competition!
+Click HERE or on the image below to learn more about our Together for LA Student Video Competition!

 From the Los Angeles County Economic Development Corporation (LAEDC): "Together for L.A. is doing this work in recognition of the fact that Los Angeles County is home to more than 1.3 million small businesses, including more women and BIPOC owned small businesses than any other county in the nation.
 These employer and non-employer establishments provide the majority of jobs and income for the ten million residents of America’s most populous and diverse county and tens of thousands of these enterprises remain at significant risk due to the disruptions caused by the pandemic.
 As of March 2021, small business revenues in LA County are still down by more than 30%.
 The Together for L.A. collaborative is committed to working as a combined force to advance a more equitable economic recovery."
 Learn more at https://www.laedc.org/coronavirus.